Quartzite Countertops Cost Guide: Installation, Maintenance, Best Styles and Expert Tips

-In 2026, quartzite countertops cost typically ranges from $65 and $150 per square foot installed, with an average total project cost ranging from $1,950 to $6,000.
+In 2026, quartzite countertops typically cost per square foot installed, with an average total project cost.
 Premium, rare slabs or complex installations can significantly raise costs, often making it 30–50% more expensive than granite due to its hardness and intricate fabrication needs.
 Quartzite’s natural beauty, durability, and resistance to heat and scratches make it one of the most sought-after materials for modern kitchens and bathrooms.
 Homeowners in Florida, especially in areas like Pensacola, Pace, and Fort Walton Beach, are increasingly choosing quartzite for its elegant, marble-like appearance that lasts for decades.

 When considering quartzite countertops, it’s important to factor in not just the material cost but also installation, removal of old countertops, and maintenance.
-Unlike other stone surfaces, quartzite requires professional countertops templating pace, cutting, sealing, and finishing due to its density and hardness.
+Quartzite requires professional countertop templating, cutting, sealing, and finishing due to its density and hardness.
 This guide will walk you through quartzite countertop prices, installation costs, popular types, color options, and tips to save money, helping you make an informed decision for your kitchen or bathroom renovation.

 Average Cost of Quartzite Countertops in 2026

 Quartzite countertops are a premium choice, offering a luxurious look and exceptional durability compared to other materials like granite or marble.
-In 2026, the average cost of quartzite countertops ranges from $65 to $150 per square foot installed, depending on the type, color, and complexity of installation.
-For full kitchen or bathroom projects, this typically adds up to $1,950–$6,000, with rare or exotic slabs costing even more.
+In 2026, the average cost of quartzite countertops ranges depend on per square foot installed, depending on the type, color, and complexity of installation.
+For full kitchen or bathroom projects, this typically adds up, with rare or exotic slabs costing even more.
 Homeowners often choose quartzite for its natural beauty, heat resistance, and scratch-proof surface, making it a long-term investment for any home renovation.

 Quartzite countertops cost typically includes the cost of material, cutting, polishing, and professional installation.
 Choosing the right type of quartzite can help you balance both style and budget while creating a stunning surface that enhances your kitchen or bathroom.